Neither CashBlog nor its writers are financial advisors. Nothing published on our website is financial advice. Our articles are strictly educational.

 That said, finding the right stock picking service is critically important.
 This industry is one that’s riddled with money-grabbing hype artists.
 There are definitely some honest, rock-solid trade alert services, but in our view, there are way more services that don’t offer any bonafide benefit to subscribers.

 That’s what this article is for.
 We’ve been around the block and tried a number of different stock alert services, and we know from experience which ones are the best.
 Here are our favorites:

 The Mindful Trader trade alert service is run by one guy, Eric Ferguson.
 He’s a legitimately nice and caring person, which is a breath of fresh air in this industry.
 (And a bonus is that he’s so fast at responding to emails!)

 Eric did years of research on stock market price tendencies.
-So when he sends a stock trade alert, it’s because he knows from history that the trade setup is likely to work.
+So when he sends a stock trade alert, it’s because he knows from history that the trading strategy has historical odds in its favor.

 That’s a big difference from most other trade alert services, who make trades based on gut instincts rather than historical evidence.
 It’s a more scientific approach to trading than flying by the seat of the pants.

 His trade alerts are for swing trades, which means that most trades last several days.
 And he normally sends about 10 trade alerts per week, although it varies.

 The trade alerts look like this most times:

 You can tell that it’s pretty simple.
 Stoplosses and profit targets are assigned upfront and there is a time limit for each trade.
 You can use any trading platform you want to make the trades.

 So once you see the trade information, you set up everything at the start, and then you don’t have to worry about it anymore until the time limit hits (which is also alerted as a handy reminder).
 It’s a set-it-and-forget-it type of trade alert service and typically only takes a few minutes to set up each trade once you get used to it.